Maximali89/Yandex_practicum/Sprint_4_Telecom/README.md

 * Histograms plotting and distribuition descritpion

 ### Testing of hypotheses
-Testing of hypotheses about the he equality of average revenue for different mobile plans and regions.
+Testing of hypotheses about the equality of average revenue for different mobile plans and regions.
 * Formulation of the null and alternative hypothesis
 * Determination of the criteria for hypothesis testing